MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - The member variable c of the stack Class is now declared protected.
 Previously, this member variable was declared public.

-- The behavior of money_get::do_get has changed.
-Previously, when parsing a monetary amount with more fraction digits than are called for by frac_digits, do_get used to consume them all.
-Now, do_get stops parsing after consuming at most frac_digits characters.
+- The behavior of `money_get::do_get` has changed.
+Previously, when parsing a monetary amount with more fraction digits than are called for by `frac_digits`, `do_get` used to consume them all.
+Now, `do_get` stops parsing after consuming at most `frac_digits` characters.

 ### ATL